 - Check the Mappings section to make sure that Groups & Users are synchronised.

-- In the Settings section, you can set an email if you want to receive a notification in case of failure.
+- In the Settings section, you can set an email to receive a notification in case of failure.

-- Finally, in the last section, set the Provisioning Status to "On" and Save.
+- Finally, set the Provisioning Status to On and Save in the last section.

 3) Add users and groups

 The automatic provisioning is now enabled.
 Azure will start the synchronisation task every 40min.
-You can now add the Users and Groups that you want to synchronise with our licensing platform.
+You can now add the users and groups to synchronise with our licensing platform.

-- In the Enterprise App home page, select Users & Groups.
+- On the Enterprise App home page, select Users & Groups.

 Test the provisioning